 The helmet was first used in professional hockey in 1928 by George Owen, who played for the Boston Bruins at the time.
 Many players at this early stage actually rejected helmet use, regardless of the frequent head injuries suffered by many hockey players.
-Up until 1979 when the NHL made helmets a mandatory piece of equipment, helmets were optional and only worn by about 70% of players.
-Today, nearly every hockey player is required to wear a helmet while playing, and most leagues also require face shields as well.
+Up until 1979, when the NHL made helmets a mandatory piece of equipment, helmets were optional and only worn by about 70% of players.
+Today, every hockey player is required to wear a helmet while playing, and most leagues also require face shields as well.

 Hockey helmets have evolved a lot over the years.
 Older helmets were bulky, less comfortable, and did not have the same protective capabilities.
-Newer helmets feature a cushioned foam liner and shell made of vinyl nitrile, which is a strong plastic like material for maximum protection.
+Newer helmets feature a cushioned foam liner and shell made of vinyl nitrile, which is a strong plastic-like material for maximum protection.
 They also have easily adjustable parts, such as the chin strap, to ensure a good fit and comfortability.

-However, across the hockey market there seems to be a consensus on one helmet that players much prefer.
-The Bauer Re-Akt 200 is the company’s top of the line model and provides state of the art safety features as well as multiple options for adjustments to give the best possible fit.
+However, across the hockey market, there seems to be a consensus on one helmet that players much prefer.
+The Bauer Re-Akt 200 is the company’s top-of-the-line model and provides state of the art safety features as well as multiple options for adjustments to give the best possible fit.

 This helmet costs around $300.00 and is available across almost any hockey outlet in the U.S. and Canada.
-Players especially praise this helmet for its comfortability, style, and the protection it provides.
+Players especially praise this helmet for its comfortability, style, and protection it provides.

 The main difference between cheap and expensive helmets is the quality of materials used to produce them and their respective protective abilities.
-Cheaper helmets will be made of cheap plastic with little protective foam, while higher priced helmets will have high impact protective technology, adjustable features for better fit, and gel based foam to shield athletes.
+Cheaper helmets will be made of cheap plastic with little protective foam, while higher priced helmets will have high-impact protective technology, adjustable features for better fit, and gel-based foam to shield athletes.